gitter-badger/ec2_bootstrap/README.md

 Requires AWS credentials in a format compatible with the EC2 Knife plugin.

 Also requires a YAML config file that looks like the example `config.example.yml`.
 The config file must include a top-level `instances` key whose value is an array of hashes.
-Each individual instance must include the keys `instance_name` and `knife_ec2_flags`, and a `private-ip-address` key nested within `knife_ec2_flags`.
-Each instance also requires the `image` flag, but if you include a `default_ami` section within your config, `ec2_bootstrap` will set a default AMI so you don't need to define an image for each instance (see "Optional Config" below for more info).
+Each individual instance must include the keys `instance_name` and `knife_ec2_flags`.
+The latter is a hash of flags that are passed directly to Knife EC2.
+The `private-ip-address` flag is required.
+Each instance also requires the `image` flag, but if you include a `default_ami` section at the top level of your config, `ec2_bootstrap` will set a default AMI so you don't need to define an image for each instance (see "Optional Config" below for more info).
+To check what flags are currently accepted by Knife EC2, run:

+	$ knife ec2 server create --help

 For any `knife_ec2_flags` values that are lists, they need to be formatted as one long string with values separated by commas.
 Ex: `security-group-ids: sg-12345678,sg-abcdef12`.